entropicalabs/openqaoa-website/docs/devices/azure-quantum.md

 ## How to connect to Azure Quantum

-There are two ways to access the devices on Azure Quantum you will need to create an Azure Quantum account.
+There are two ways to access the devices on Azure Quantum, and both require you to create an Azure Quantum account.
 You can do so from the [official Azure website](https://azure.microsoft.com/en-us/products/quantum/)

 ### Access through your own laptop